Houston police: Boy, 10, dies after hiding in tumble dryer

 HOUSTON (AP) - Police say a 10-year-old Houston boy died after he climbed into a tumble dryer during a game of hide-and-seek.

-Investigators are trying to determine if the boy suffocated when he climbed into the machine in the laundry room of an apartment complex Friday.
+The Harris County medical examiner's office said Monday that the boy was electrocuted.
+Investigators initially thought he may have suffocated when he climbed into the machine in the laundry room of an apartment complex Friday.

 Christina Rodriguez identified the child to KTRK-TV as her son, third-grader Fernando Hernandez Jr.